mesosphere/dcos-docs-site/pages/1.13/installing/production/upgrading/index.md

 ### Notes:

-- Packages available in the DC/OS 1.13 Catalog are newer than those in the older versions of Catalog.
+- Packages available in the DC/OS 1.13 {{ model.packageRepo }} are newer than those in the older versions of {{ model.packageRepo }}.
 Services are not automatically upgraded when DC/OS is installed because not all DC/OS services have upgrade paths that will preserve existing state.

 [install]: /1.13/installing/production/deploying-dcos/installation/#custom-build-file
 [cmd]: /1.13/installing/production/deploying-dcos/installation/#nginx-cmd